kworkflow/blog/_posts/2022-2-12-lore-interface-protoype.md

 maintainer's tasks as part of my workflow with kw.
 Fortunately, this can be possible thanks to the lore API introduced to the Linux kernel mailing list.
-Finally, I want something that makes my life easier and with as little overhead as possible, and a simple UI would be perfect for that; fortunately, I became aware of a super elegant, simple, and stable tool named dialog!
+Finally, I want something that makes my life easier and with as little overhead as possible, and a simple UI would be perfect for that; luckily, I became aware of an elegant (at least from my perspective), simple, and stable tool named dialog!

 Since all pieces were in the table, I made a super simple interface prototype and shared it with [Melissa Wen](https://melissawen.github.io/), who